cthoyt/language/02_terms.md

 p(REF:"NP_000483.3", var("p.Phe508del"))
 ```

 CFTR ΔF508 variant (HGVS __NP_000483.3:p.Phe508del__).
-Because a specific position is referenced, a namespace value for a non-ambiguous sequence like the http://www.ncbi.nlm.nih.gov/refseq/about/[RefSeq] ID in the lower example is preferred over the HGNC gene symbol.
-The __p.__ within the `var("")` expression indicates that the numbering is based on a protein reference sequence.
+Because a specific
+position is referenced, a namespace value for a non-ambiguous sequence like
+the RefSeq ID in the lower example is preferred over the HGNC gene symbol.
+The __p.__ within the `var("")` expression indicates that the numbering is
+based on a protein reference sequence.

 ###### frameshift